06.23.2025

 Can you walk us through a defining moment in your career that shaped your leadership style or outlook on the industry?

-Looking back, I think that the experience contributed immensely to my own personal growth, helping me gain a level of empathy for the human aspect of my work that I was too naïve to recognise before.
+Looking back, this experience contributed immensely to my own personal growth.
+It helped me gain a level of empathy – the more human aspect of my work that I didn’t recognise before.

 Trust and reliability are the foundation of custody services.
 How do you foster a culture of accountability and precision within your team?